navipartner/docs/content/en/docs/ecommerce/integration/heyloyalty/how-to/setup_memb_sync/index.md

 toc: true
 type: docs
 ---
-You can set up your Business Central (BC) and HeyLoyalty environments to synchronize changes made to member related data.
-This means that new member information as well as changes made to existing members in BC will be sent to HeyLoyalty and vice versa.
+You can set up your Business Central (BC) and HeyLoyalty environments to synchronize changes to member-related data.
+This means that new member information and changes made to existing members in BC will be sent to HeyLoyalty and vice versa.

 ## Prerequisites
 - Make sure you have decided on the field mapping (exactly which HeyLoyalty fields will be used in the synchronization process, and which BC fields they will be mapped to).